natalieagus/50002/docs/Labs/verilog/lab5.md

 ### Automated ALU Tester

-You can create pipelined ALU like you did for your pipelined RCA, and reused 90% of the code created for your automated RCA tester to create the equivalent one for your ALU.
+You can create **pipelined** ALU (put `dff`s / regs at the A, B, and ALUFN ports, and also output ports: alu out, z, v, and n) like you did for your pipelined RCA, and reused 90% of the code created for your automated RCA tester to create the equivalent one for your ALU.

 Similar to what you did for the RCA in the previous lab, we can create a datapath + control unit (FSM) for the automated ALU tester.
 This is a ROM that you can use: